margaretmf/margaretmf.github.io/keycreativewriting.md

 When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland.

-When looking to the shipyard in Norfolk I think of the shipyard in memphis and the shipping in another country.
+When looking to the shipyard in Norfolk I think of the shipyard in Memphis and the shipping in another country.

 When I set down to ask a question about a word, other people have asked the same question.